Declares Quarterly Dividend of $0.03/share

 The outlook for the Canadian market is also cautious with housing starts expected to decline slightly in 2013 according to the Canadian Mortgage and Housing Corporation.
 Modest growth is expected to continue in the renovation and commercial construction markets in the range of 3% to 4% annually.

 Given the mixed market influences, Hardwoods' will continue to focus on capturing available market related growth and to rely on its' strategies to drive ongoing performance improvements.
 Specifically, the Company will continue to:

-Strengthen its presence in the commercial and institutional construction
+- Strengthen its presence in the commercial and institutional construction markets.

-Leverage its ability to source high-quality products from international
+- Leverage its ability to source high-quality products from international markets.

 - Solidify and further expand its presence in selected geographic markets where the Company sees opportunities for growth.